omahacodeschool/web-app__swimming-competition/README.md

 Once you have create actions for two of your tables, submit for approval.
 (Obviously you can submit for feedback before that.)

-Progress up to this point is due Wednesday morning.
+Progress up to this point is due Wednesday morning, but don't stay up so late getting it done that you're a zombie.
+Just aim for completion by then, but know that you can get help tomorrow if needed.

 ---